adrienhaxaire/random-repo/notes.md

   - type of runways (as indicated in "surface" column) per country
   - bonus: print the top 10 most common runway identifications (indicated in "le_ident" column)

+## Notes

+- the last change from http://ourairports.com/data/ is from 2009

 ## Decisions

 ## Status